-What to do if you think your dog has been poisoned:
+What to do if you think your dog's been poisoned:

 - Stay calm.
-Remove your dog(s) from the source of poison.
+Remove dogs from the source of poison.

-- Contact your vet for advice immediately; inform them when, where and how the poisoning occurred.
-If appropriate, carefully take the packaging, plant or substance with you to the vet.
-Be careful not to expose yourself to any harm.
+- Contact your vet immediately; inform them when, where and how poisoning occurred.
+If appropriate, take the packaging, plant or substance to the vet.
+Don’t expose yourself to any harm.

-Never attempt to treat or medicate your dog(s) yourself.
-Some medicines for humans and other animals may be poisonous to your dog.
+Never attempt to treat/medicate dogs yourself.
+Some medicines for humans and other animals may be poisonous to dogs.

-Never attempt to make your dog vomit.
-Do not use salt water as this is extremely dangerous.
+Never attempt to make dogs vomit.
+Do not use salt water as it’s extremely dangerous.

-If the skin or fur is contaminated, wash thoroughly with mild shampoo and water, rinse well and dry.
+If skin/fur is contaminated, wash with mild shampoo and water, rinse well and dry.

-Keep your dog(s) away from any other animals to avoid cross contamination.
+Keep dogs away from other animals to avoid cross-contamination.

-Never ‘watch and wait’ in any case of suspected poisoning.
-If you suspect your pet has been poisoned, act fast and contact a vet for advice immediately.
+Never ‘watch and wait’.
+If you suspect your pet’s been poisoned, contact a vet immediately.